richytong/nodejs-developers-challenge-2/README.md

                 16791573288892525934609440079317541905554393653557736896280802239551592289061061348368963

-whose binary representation contains fixed quantity of binary number groups and the fixed quantity is also **minima of this equation** :
+whose binary representation contains fixed quantity of binary number groups ( divided into fixed number of binary number groups ) and the fixed quantity is also **minima of this equation** :

                                                  y = x^7 - 117649x